devEric69/multilog/README.md

 <br><br><br>
 <h3>Global explanation:</h3>
-Now, a method - which carries an intrinsic signature meth* - is chosen to log.
+Now, a method - which carries an intrinsic signature named "meth*" - is chosen to log.
 A simple method: methInfo, methWarning, methError, ...<br>
 For which purpose(s), classification group(s)?<br>
 At least, the simplest: lwInfo, or lwWarning, or lwError, or lwDebug.
 However, there can be several classification groups for the chosen method: (lwInfo, lwDebug), or (lwWarning, lwDebug), or (lwError, lwDebug).
 Or (lwInfo, lwDebug, lwIPC), or (lwWarning, lwDebug, lwIPC), or (lwError, lwDebug, lwIPC), and so on depending on how you analize things.